-Some overhead is unavoidable and even legally required, but wherever possible, overhead expenses should contribute to better client service.
+Some overhead is unavoidable and even legally required, but overhead expenses should contribute to better client service wherever possible.

 It is often difficult to allocate current year income to longer-term strategic initiatives.
-Defining opportunities that benefit all partners is challenging, but they exist.
+Defining opportunities that benefit all partners are challenging, but they exist.
 For example, consider the following investments:

 - Hiring laterals who absorb excess capacity and reduce overhead per lawyer;

 - Investing in future capacity (hiring lawyers in advance of need);